 “Caleb used to break bones constantly.
 Doctors up here would say he’s just unlucky; they kept blowing me off.
 Then we visited Gillette’s Baxter Clinic when Caleb was 5.
 One of the nurse practitioners was taking his background and I commented that he breaks bones a lot.”

 The nurse practitioner left the room and returned with a group of providers.
 “They all knew just by looking at him,” Megan shares.
 “They told us we needed to pursue a diagnosis of brittle bone disease.

 It turned out that Caleb displayed a telltale sign of brittle bone disease, also called osteogenesis imperfecta: the sclera, or whites of his eyes, was tinted the slightest shade of blue.
 Further testing confirmed the diagnosis.

 From that point on Caleb became a Gillette patient.
-He receives rehabilitation medicine and assistive technology services at Gillette’s Baxter Clinic.
+He receives rehabilitation medicine and orthotics, prosthetics and seating services at Gillette’s Baxter Clinic.
 At age 11, he’s already broken 30 bones.
 Right now, for example, he’s temporarily in a wheelchair due to a broken foot.

 Did you know?
 Gillette is an officially designated clinic by the Osteogenesis Imperfecta Foundation.